 D-Ribose is a simple sugar with a lot of power.
-It is one of the building blocks for RNA (genetic material) and also the basis for production of adenosine triphosphate, otherwise known as ATP.
+It is one of the building blocks of RNA (genetic material) and also the basis for production of adenosine triphosphate, otherwise known as ATP.
 ATP is the compound we use to supply energy to our skeletal muscle and heart.
 Every cell in the body uses ATP for processes such as respiration, digestion and tissue regeneration.
-Our body makes its own D-Ribose from food but this is a slow process and the levels can be considerably depleted in those who exercise at extreme levels or worse, those suffering from cardiovascular issues.
+Our body makes its own D-Ribose from food but this is a slow process, and the levels deplete in those who exercise at extreme levels or worse, those suffering from cardiovascular issues.

 D-Ribose helps myocardial cells, restoring ATP, increasing contractions and increasing the amount of blood flow into the heart, thus preventing “reperfusion injury” and free-radical damage to the tissue.

-Prevention each day would be better.... but it’s a sugar ....
+Prevention each day would be better, but with sugar?

-Although ribose is called a sugar, ribose is metabolized in an entirely different way to typical blood raising sugars, such as glucose, fructose, and sucrose.
-Our bodies use sugars to fuel ATP turnover but while other sugars increase blood glucose levels, and create spikes in insulin secretion and weight gain, ribose does not.
+Although ribose is called sugar, ribose is metabolised in an entirely different way to regular blood raising sugars, such as glucose, fructose, and sucrose.
+Our bodies use sugars to fuel ATP turnover, but while other sugars increase blood glucose levels, and create spikes in insulin secretion and weight gain, ribose does not.
 On its own, ribose causes a minor decrease in blood sugar levels.
-When taken with other carbohydrates ribose can actually help modulate blood sugar spiking.
+When taken with other carbohydrates ribose can help modulate blood sugar spiking.

 It would be helpful to work with a doctor who knows you well and has researched D Ribose and its amazing benefits.
 However, if you are pregnant or breastfeeding or suffer from diabetes, you MUST seek support from your healthcare provider before taking a D Ribose supplement.